Alfresco/docs-alfresco/content-services/latest/using/share/index.md

 :Opens the People Finder page where you search for other users.

 ***Repository***
-:Opens the repository which shows all the content stored in Alfresco Content Services.
+:Opens the repository which shows all the content stored in Content Services.

 ***Admin Tools***
 :System administrators only have this option which opens the Admin Tools.